Cirrhosis of the Liver

 - Bruising easily

-How is cirrhosis of the liver evaluated?
+How is cirrhosis of the liver diagnosed and evaluated?

 If your doctor suspects you have cirrhosis, one or more of the following imaging tests may be performed: